Ugo Ugochukwu: 2025

 In October 2024, Ugochukwu was announced to be stepping up to FIA Formula 3, whilst continuing his relationship with Prema Racing.
 Ugochukwu struggled during the first half of the campaign, only scoring two points finishes at Melbourne and Imola.
 At the same time as Prema stripped away his car's livery, Ugochukwu's form improved, as he took third on the road during the Spielberg sprint race.
 Though he was later given a ten-second penalty for leaving the track and gaining an advantage that demoted him from third to 16th, he finished fifth in the feature race and got promoted to fourth after a disqualification ahead.
 Ugochukwu then qualified second at Silverstone and took fifth on Saturday, but finished out of the points on Sunday after starting on dry tyres in a race that got progressively wetter, necessitating a pit stop.

 Nonetheless, Ugochukwu continued his strong performances at Spa, where he charged up to second in the sprint race following passes on Charlie Wurz and Freddie Slater.
 He then executed another charging drive in the Budapest sprint to come second, though his run for a podium on Sunday was ended by a collision caused by Gerrard Xie.
 Ugochukwu qualified second for the season finale in Monza.
 He finished ninth in the sprint race but spun into the gravel in the feature, ending his race.
 Ugochukwu finished 16th in the drivers' standings, ahead of his teammates Noel León and Brando Badoer.

 2026

 Ugochukwu moved to reigning champions' Campos Racing for the 2026 season, alongside Théophile Naël and Ernesto Rivera.

 Formula One

 Following his victory in the FIA OK-Junior European Karting Championship with the Sauber Karting Team in 2020, Ugochukwu signed a long-term deal with the McLaren Driver Development Programme in 2021 to facilitate his transition from junior motorsport to professional racing driver.
 Ugochukwu departed McLaren in November 2025 amidst a major shakeup in the roster.
+In June 2026, he tested a Formula One car for the first time, driving the Alpine A524 during a private test session in Monza.